roshmirgocela-cloud/ECE-2112-PA3/README.md

 # ECE-2112-PA3
-Made by: Roshmir Janylin C. Gocela
+Made by: Roshmir Janylin C. Gocela | 2ECE-B
-__
+The content of this repository contains the Programming Assignment 1 for our course "ECE 2112: Advanced Computer Programming and Algorithms" this S.Y.
+2026-2027.
+This project covers three python data analysis problems pertaining to Module 3 - Pandas.
+___
 ## PROBLEMS: PYTHON DATA ANALYSIS (PANDAS)
 ### A. Positional and Label-based Slicing